TheSilvered/nest/docs/c_api/c_api-function.md

 Nst_Obj *Nst_func_outer_vars(Nst_Obj *func)
 ```

-**Description:**
+**Returns:**

-@return The outer variables that the function can access when defined.
+The outer variables that the function can access when defined.

 ---